talktogproject/wordsurvey/pis.md

 **What next?**

-If you agree to participate, we will ask you to email to us a complete and signed consent form.
-If you have any questions or complaints, please contact the TalkTogether research team at [telephone] / [local email address] or the principal investigator of the international team, Dr. Sonali Nag: sonali.nag@education.ox.ac.uk
+If you agree to participate, we will ask you to email to us a complete and signed [consent form](https://github.com/talktogproject/wordsurvey/raw/gh-pages/ConsentForm.doc).
+You may contact the following for any questions or concerns about the study:

+* Researcher: Deekshitha Kotian (deekshithakotian@t-p-f.org)
+* India Co-Investigator: Prof. Gideon Arulmani (garulmani@t-p-f.org)
+* Principal Investigator: Prof. Sonali Nag (sonali.nag@education.ox.ac.uk)